 1 stalk celery or 1 cup leafy greens, chopped

-1 cup stock of your choice (my vegetable broth mix recipe works well)
+1 cup stock of your choice (here is a great place to buy bone broth.
+My vegetable broth mix recipe works well too)

 1 cup cooked millet